 |GVPA 623||Research Methods for Government and Public Affairs 1||3|

 |GVPA 635||Theorizing Gender Violence||3|

 |GVPA 693||Internship 2||3|

 |SLWK 761||Interpersonal Violence||3|

-Total graduate credit hours required (minimum) for the Certificate in Gender Violence Intervention for students in the M.S.W. program 15
+The minimum total of graduate credit hours required for the Certificate in Gender Violence Intervention for students in the M.S.W. program is 15.

 Once students are admitted and enrolled in the certificate program, they should consult the certificate adviser when they choose their field placements to ensure that at least one placement is conducted in a setting that addresses gender violence.